MarksBench/mb_PSRAM_64Mb_SPI/README.md

 # mb_PSRAM_64Mb_SPI.py

 Very Simple MicroPython module/driver for Espressif/Generic 64Mbit SPI PSRAM
-(Adafruit prdoduct ID: 4677 or similar)
+(Adafruit prdoduct ID: 4677 or similar).
+Works with RP2040, should work with other MicroPython boards that have SPI.

-This module is intended to make using the PSRAM device as simple as possible.
+This module is intended to make using the PSRAM as simple as possible.
 It only accepts an address (range 0-8388607) and a value (range 0-255).
 Values read from the PSRAM are returned as integers.